zruncho3d/tri-zero/README.md

 ### Status

+2021-11-15 Update:
+* T0-Alpha-2-Green can **reliably** and automatically level itself, using new flexure joints!
+The flexure joints beat the KGLM03 joints in smoothness, as they converge *very* quicky when doing automatic leveling.
+* CAD and STLs for alpha-2 are now available.
+Nearly all main Z motion parts have changed.
+Lessons from alpha-2 will lead to a much simpler alpha-3, likely with even taller Z (beyond 120mm).
+* Different detachable probe options are under testing, including SideSwipe and a stretched Klicky-style probe.

-2021-11-07 Status:
+2021-11-07 Update:
-* T0-Alpha-Green can automatically level itself, as of today!
-Images and video proof are coming soon.
+* T0-Alpha-1-Green can automatically level itself, as of today!
+Images and video proof are availabe on Discord.
 Real life nearly matches the CAD.
-* CAD and STLs now available.
+* CAD and STLs for alpha-1 now available.

 ### Buildlog and Design Doc